-A new editor, Gutenberg, is rolling out any day now, and it’s a major overhaul of the old one.
-While longtime WordPress developers are frustrated about a whole slew of issues around Gutenberg, for the casual user, Gutenberg represents a much easier, smoother, intitutive way of using WordPress—you just need to get over a little learning curve first.
+The new WordPress editor, Gutenberg, represents a much easier, smoother, intitutive way of using WordPress—you just need to get over a little learning curve first.

 The heart of the editor, and its biggest departure from the old one, is its use of “blocks.”
 If you can master all the little menus and buttons for blocks that are tucked away all over Gutenberg, you’ll be able to use blocks to do really sophisticated stuff, all without learning a single line of code.

 If there are any flaws with the basics of block creation, it’s that there are too many ways to create blocks and change their type.
 Play around with the methods below and you’ll find a system that works best for you.

 I. Creating Your Blocks

 As we’ve said, in Gutenberg each piece of content in your post goes into its own “block,” and each block has a type: Paragraph blocks, Title blocks, Image blocks, YouTube embed blocks, etc. The editor comes with a ton of pre-made blocks available, and each one is already formatted for you: “Column” blocks have the columns all set up, “Recent Posts” blocks will automatically populate with your recent posts, and so on.
 Essentially, if you can make it in a Word doc, Gutenberg can help you make it work on your site.

 Regardless of what type of block you want to use, the first step will be creating it.
 There a few ways to do that.

 Self-explanatory.
 Create your new post, click in the editor, and start typing.
 When you’re ready to create the next block, just hit your Enter key: a new Paragraph block will automatically be created for you.
 Easy!